openharmony/docs/en/application-dev/ui/arkts-blur-effect.md

 | [foregroundBlurStyle](../reference/apis-arkui/arkui-ts/ts-universal-attributes-foreground-blur-style.md#foregroundblurstyle) | Applies a foreground blur effect to the component.
 The input parameter is the blur style.|
 | [motionBlur](../reference/apis-arkui/arkui-ts/ts-universal-attributes-motionBlur.md#motionblur) | Applies a motion blur effect to the component being scaled or moved.
 The input parameters are the blur radius and anchor point coordinates.|

+>  **NOTE**
+>
+>  The preceding APIs provide real-time blurring by rendering each frame, which can be performance-intensive.
+For static blur effects where content and radius remain unchanged, you are advised to use the static [blur](../reference/apis-arkgraphics2d/js-apis-effectKit.md#blur) API to reduce the load.

 ## Applying Background Blur with backdropBlur